Product Details

 Sure the record shouldn't have gotten that much hatred as it did and while I still prefer the debut, I'd heartily recommend checking out the cd.

-rock your socks off, young fella5
+rock your socks off, young fella

 Wow, where to begin?
 This is the best Weezer album, with the possible exception of the never completed often mythologized Songs from the Black Hole.
 Only 10 songs long, it is a snappy jangle of rock and roll wistfulness.
 Lyrically renown as Rivers' most brutally honest and revelatory album, it is hard to pick out a single song that sticks out.
 One of those albums that you just put in the player and enjoy; no need to hit the skip button.
 Personal favorites include Tired of Sex (even if for the title alone), Across the Sea, the Good Life, and El Scorcho.

-5.0 out of 5 stars Whoa, Rivers, that's pretty good...
+Whoa, Rivers, that's pretty good...

 Pinkerton... where to begin?
 Most Weezer fans favor either this album or the Blue Album as Weezer's best (the Green Album is generally accepted as inferior to these two).
 The majority of them favor Pinkerton.
 But why?
 Pinkerton was a commercial failure, at least compared to the Blue Album.
 When it was first released, no one liked it.
 Not even me.